edinburgh-napier/SET09102/notes/unit1_code_quality/refactoring_techniques.md

     state of the code.
 If the existing codebase is burdened with technical debt or complexity, refactoring it before introducing new features makes the process smoother and reduces the risk of introducing bugs.
-By cleaning up the code first, developers ensure that the foundation is solid, allowing for easier extension and minimizing future headaches.
+By cleaning up the code first, developers ensure that the foundation is solid, allowing for easier extension and minimising future headaches.

 4. When Fixing Bugs